ftloksy/Poised-Project-Management-System/README.md

 # L3T08

-This is create in Atom.
+This is create in Atom and test git in atom.